 Select your chosen oils, along with the weight or percentage.
 The soap calculator will then show the total weight of lye and water required.
 The result can be instantly adjusted by changing your preferred superfatting level or water/lye ratio.
 See below for instructions and formulation guides.

 - Choose either Solid or Liquid Soap (see how-to guides below).

-- Choose your Preferred Units Of Measure.
-I highly recommend grams for more accuracy).
+- Choose your Preferred Units Of Measure, Grams or Ounces (I highly recommend Grams for more accuracy).
 There is a third option which is to select your oils as a percentage of 100.
-If you do select the Percentage option, you must input your Total Ingredients Weight in the field that opens up.
+If you do select the Percentage option, you must input your Total Ingredients Weight in the field that opens up to the right.

-- Select each of your ingredients along with its weight.
-If you chose to use percentage in the previous step, input a percentage for each ingredient, making sure the total ingredients add up to 100%.
+- Select each of your ingredients along with their individual weight.
+OR, if you chose to use percentage in the previous step, you input a percentage for each ingredient, making sure the total ingredients add up to 100%.
 The Total Ingredients Weight and Total Lye Before Superfatting will then be calculated and shown below.

 - I always recommend to superfat at 5% as standard, so the default is set to 5%.
 However, you can increase this up to 10% or decrease it to 0% (see guides below).

 - I usually recommend selecting a Water Ratio of 2/1, that’s a pretty good standard for any hard soap.
 For liquid soap, you would want 3/1 (see how-to guides below).

 - Double-check that all of your ingredients, weights, and recipe options have been set correctly, Total Lye Required and Total Water Required will be shown below.

 - BETA: The calculator is in beta test, so please do not rely solely on its output to create your soap.
 Take all necessary precautions when working with Lye and always test your soap with a PH strip before use.
 Learn how to make cold process soap here, or how to make liquid soap here.

 - The lye calculator assumes a 97% purity for NaOH (Sodium Hydroxide) and a 90% purity for KOH (Potassium Hydroxide), these are most commonly sold by most suppliers.